Crypto Gambling Regulations in Asia

 All forms of gambling are illegal in Mongolia, except the National Lottery.
 However, the government is working on a new bill that would legalize casinos in a bid to boost the country’s economy.

-Crypto exchanges and trading are legal in Mongolia, pursuant to the Virtual Property Service Providers (VPSP law), which came into effect on December 17, 2021.
+Crypto exchanges and trading are legal in Mongolia, according to the Virtual Property Service Providers (VPSP law), which came into effect on December 17, 2021.

 Myanmar